Why Do C. Diff Infections Occur?

 Ridinilazole is a new investigational drug that is being tested to determine its safety and efficacy in treating C. diff and potentially reducing recurrence by targeting the C. diff bacteria specifically — potentially reducing negative impact on gut health.
-Ridinaloze’s phase 3 clinical trial [Link to Ri-CoDIFy landing page], run by Summit Therapeutics, is comparing the investigational drug against vancomycin, the current standard of care for treating C. diff, so participants who are randomized into the control arm of the study will still receive treatment.
+Ridinaloze’s phase 3 clinical trial, run by Summit Therapeutics, is comparing the investigational drug against vancomycin, the current standard of care for treating C. diff, so participants who are randomized into the control arm of the study will still receive treatment.

 SER-109 oral ecology of bacteria

 Seres Therapeutics is running a phase 3 clinical trial testing SER-109 (named ECOSPOR III) for the potential to reduce recurrence in CDI post-treatment by potentially replenishing beneficial bacteria in the intestines.
 SER-109 is composed of bacterial spores (the inactive form of bacteria) purified from a healthy donor and placed in capsules that are taken orally.
 This clinical trial is placebo controlled where the comparator is a sugar pill (92% glycerol and 8% normal saline).